ausfestivus/1password-env-vars/README.md

 * You need a [1password](https://1password.com/) account.
 * You need the [1password CLI](https://support.1password.com/command-line-getting-started/) installed and configured.
-* A bash shell that supports Associate Arrays.
+* A bash shell that supports associative arrays.
 Bash v4 and newer iirc.

 ## setup